5 Steps for Creating Successful Engineered Labor Standards

 5. Enter quantity in RF device

-3. Collection of Data/Time Study
+3. Collect Data/Time Study

-4. Data Analysis/Data Validation from Time Study
+4. Analyze and Validate Data from Time Study

-5. Rollout ELS / Post-Labor Standards Implementation
+5. Rollout ELS/Post-Labor Standards Implementation

 An additional, optional step in the process would be to develop an incentive program for associates who exceed expectations.
 Incentives have been shown to increase overall productivity.